solus-project/budgie-desktop/README.md

  * Support Wayland (lack of wnck-style wayland interation = major issue)
  * Fix popover grab (clicking desktop doesn't make popover hide, etc.) ✓
  * Darken panel when windows are maximized (hat-tip to Elementary here) ✓
+ * Rewrite in Vala!

 *Implementation note:*

 All elements are written entirely from scratch, using GTK and C. A sole exception is the wm/plugin.c file, which is a slight modification of the default Mutter plugin.

+The current aim is to rewrite the entire project using Vala, simplifying maintainence and enabling more contributions from other people.

 *budgie-wm:*